tomzx/blog.tomrochette.com-content/agi/books/paul-jorgensen-software-testing-a-craftsmans-approach/article.md

 	* They have managerial/administrative independence
 	* They are usually developed in an evolutionary way
 	* They exhibit emergent (as opposed to preplanned) behaviors
+* Maier's definition
+	* A directed system of systems is designed, built, and managed for a specific purpose
+	* A collaborative system of systems has limited centralized management and control
+	* A virtual system of systems has no centralized management and control
+* Two essential requirements that a potential system of systems must satisfy:
+	* The constituent systems must be stand-alone systems in their own right
+	* Each constituent has administrative independence from the other constituents

+## 18 Exploratory Testing
+## 18.1 Exploratory Testing Explored
+* Five essential characteristics of exploratory testing:
+	* It is interative
+	* It involves concurrent cognition and execution
+	* It is highly creative
+	* It intends to produce results quickly
+	* It reduces the traditional emphasis on formal test documents
+* A professor giving an oral examination to a student
+	* The first similarity is that the professor clearly has extensive domain knowledge
+	* Second, the professor wishes to explore the extent to which the student has mastered the subject matter
+	* The third, and most instructive, similarity is that, when the student shows a weakness, the professor asks follow-up questions to explore the extent of the weakness; thus, knowledge gained from the answer to one question provokes a related question
+	* This pattern is called adaptive testing

+## 21 Evaluating Test Cases
+* How can a set of test cases be tested?
+One answer has been around for more than 30 years - mutation testing
+	* A more recent addition, "fuzzing," is closer to random testing

+### 21.1 Mutation Testing
+* Mutation testing begins with a unit and a set of test cases for that unit, such that all the test cases pass when executed.
+Then a small change is made to the original unit, and the test cases are run on the mutant.
+If all the test cases pass, we know that the mutant was undetected.
+At this point tehre are two possibilities - either the small change resulted in a logically equivalent program, or the set of test cases was incapable of detecting the change
+* This raises one of the problems of mutation testing - identification of equivalent mutants

+## 21.1.1 Formalizing Program Mutation
+* A mutant P' of a program P is the result of making a change to the source code of the original program P
+* Given a program P, a mutant P', a set of test cases T such that every $t \in T$ passes for P, the mutant P' is killed if at least one test case $t \in T$ fails
+* Given a program P, a mutant P', a set of test cases T such that every $t \in T$ passes for both P and P', the mutant P' is considered to be a live mutant
+* Suppose a program P, and a set M of mutations of P, and a set of test cases T results in x killed mutants out of y total mutants in M. Then, the ratio x/y is the mutation score of P with respect to M
+	* Higher values of mutation score increase the confidence in the utility of the original test set T

+## 21.2 Fuzzing
+* "Fuzzers" are programs that present random strings of characters as inputs to both command line and interactive applications
+* The random strings are an advantage in that they can reveal situations a tester would never think of

+## 22 Software Technical Reviews
+## 22.2 Roles in a Review
+## 22.2.1 Producer
+* This is the person who created the work product being examined
+* At the end of all types of technical reviews, the producer will be the person who resolves the action items identified during the review meeting

+## 22.2.2 Review Leader
+* Review leaders are responsible for the overall success of the review
+* They have the following duties:
+	* Schedule the actual review meeting
+	* Ensure that all membersof the review team have the appropriate review materials
+	* Conduct the actual review meeting
+	* Write the review report
+* A poorly run business meeting:
+	* Participants see them as a waste of time
+	* The wrong peoplea re at the meeting
+	* There is no agenda, or if there is, it is not followed
+	* There is no prior preparation
+	* No issues are identified
+	* The discussion is easily side-tracked
+	* Time is spent fixing problems rather than just identifying them

+## 22.2.3 Recorder
+* The recorder takes notes during the review meeting

+## 22.2.4 Reviewer
+* The individual reviewers are responsible for objectively reviewing the work product
+* The reviewers identify issues and assign a severity level to each item
+* Before the review meeting, each reviewer submits a review ballot that contains the following information:
+	* Reviewer name
+	* Review preparation time
+	* A list of issues with severity
+	* An overall review disposition recommendation (OK as is, accept with minor rework, major rework with a new review needed)

+## 22.3 Types of Reviews
+* There are three fundamental types of software reviews
+	* Walkthroughs
+	* Technical inspections
+	* Audits
+* Reasons to conduct a review:
+	* Communication among developers
+	* Training, especially for new personnel, or for personnel recently added to the project
+	* Management progress reporting
+	* Defect discovery
+	* Performance evaluation (of the work product producer)
+	* Team morale
+	* Customer (re)assurance

 # See also